-The parent of a child who carelessly destroys or damages any furniture, equipment, buildings, or anyone's personal property will be obligated to pay the full amount of repairs and labor or replacement.
+The parent of a child who destroys, damages, or neglects any furniture, equipment, buildings, or anyone's personal property will be obligated to pay the full amount of repairs and labor or replacement.

 Textbooks should be properly covered.
 No writing in or on the textbooks is permitted.
 The student will pay a fine or replacement fee for damaged or lost textbooks or library books.
+Technology, including Chromebooks, should be handled with extreme care.
+Families of students who damage technology equipment are obligated to pay for the repair or replacement of the device.